kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 <exercise name='Exercise 1.03: Declarative approach'>

-  In your main application project create the folder for manifests and move your deployment into a declarative file.
+  In your "main application" create the folder for manifests and move your deployment into a declarative file.

   Make sure everything still works by restarting and following logs.